Agents of S.H.I.E.L.D. series finale: "What We're Fighting For"

-Reunited, Fitz explains that Kora is the key to stopping the Chronicoms and that the team was operating in an alternate timeline.
-Using the time drive and the portal device, Fitz says they can return to their time and bring the Chronicoms with them.
+Reunited, Fitz explains that Kora is the key to stopping the Chronicoms and that the team has been operating in an alternate timeline.
+Using the time drive and the portal device, Fitz says they can return home and bring the Chronicoms with them.
 After making preparations, May navigates Zephyr One and the Chronicom ships through the Quantum Realm back to their timeline while Fitz works with Simmons to restore her memory.
-Choosing to stay behind, Shaw becomes the new director of S.H.I.E.L.D. in the alternate timeline.
+Shaw chooses to stay behind and becomes the new director of S.H.I.E.L.D. in the alternate timeline.

 Amidst the events of "New Life", Fitz and Simmons escaped with Enoch onto Agent Piper and Inhuman Flint's quinjet and have the latter recreate a piece of the time monolith before fleeing to the Theta Serpentis system with a Time Stream Enoch stole from the Chronicoms for Fitz to study.
 During that time, they worked on building the time machine, Coulson's LMD, and Simmons' implant, while also living their lives together and raising a daughter, Alya.
 Once the time machine is complete, Enoch, Fitz, and Simmons return to the moment they left Piper and Flint, asking them to guard a pod with Fitz and Alya inside while Simmons leaves with Enoch to rescue the others, leading into the events of "The New Deal".
 Upon their return, a disguised Fitz, Simmons, Yo-Yo, and Sousa help past Simmons recover the team before retaking the Lighthouse from the Chronicoms.

 Meanwhile, Coulson, May, Johnson, and Mack infiltrate the Chronicom ship to save Kora.
 While Johnson confronts Malick, Coulson tricks Sibyl into sending her Chronicom army to the Lighthouse.
 After May overpowers Sibyl, she combines her abilities with Kora's to magnify a beacon of empathy into the Chronicom army, stopping the assault.
 Coulson, May, Mack, and Kora escape as Johnson stays behind to destroy the Chronicom ship, killing Sibyl and Malick.
 The team rescue Johnson from space and Kora revives her as Fitz and Simmons return to the temple and retrieve Alya.

 One year later, the team virtually gather at the speakeasy to reminisce about their time together.
 Mack continues to lead S.H.I.E.L.D., with Yo-Yo as one of his top agents, May is a professor at S.H.I.E.L.D.'s Coulson Academy with Flint as one of her students, Fitz and Simmons have retired to raise Alya, Johnson explores the cosmos with Sousa and Kora on Zephyr Three, and Coulson travels the world in an upgraded version of his 1962 Chevrolet Corvette, Lola.